 That’s the phrase the pros use: product market fit.

-T-shirts are a big and well competed market.
+T-shirts are a big and competitive market.
 So competition can be fierce.
 People give them away (you should see my nerdy software T-shirt collection).
 It’s soooo easy to go to the store and buy a 5-pack of plain white tees (the shirts, not the band) for under $20.

 Then there are lots of other clever, witty, original, brilliant, successful people selling funny, insightful and enlightening t-shirts too.
 So it’s super-important to understand how your t-shirts are differentiated.